stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection2_circuit_boards.md

 Four board options:

 * Option #0 (recommended) - The surface mount board without trimming resistor.
-Location: *coming soon*.
+Location: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps08

 * Option #1 - The board with a trimming resistor.
 This board is more expensive but gives greater control over note accuracy.
 Before installing HPS in a piano, adjust each trimming resistor so the output voltage matches the ADC reference voltage when at maximum value.
 File location: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps07/hps07_gerber